cseanburns/electronic_resource_mgmt/lectures/06-interoperability.md

-   work) for retrieving the article, and the options may include full text access from various and possibly multiple vendors or publishers, information about the physical location (e.g., on the shelves) if it exists, or options to request the work through interlibrary loan.
+   work) for retrieving the article, and the options may include full text access from various and possibly multiple vendors or publishers, information about the physical location (e.g., on the shelves) if it exists, or options to request the work through inter-library loan.
 Ideally, it will lead the user directly to the full text.

 [ Show how to make *Google Scholar* aware of your affiliation ]